Entanglement generation for uniformly accelerated atoms assisted by environment-induced interatomic interaction and the loss of the anti-Unruh effect: The Master Equation

 \section{The Master Equation}

-We study the dynamics of an open quantum system composed of two uniformly accelerated two-level atoms, which are weakly coupled with fluctuating scalar fields in the Minkowski vacuum.
-The Hamiltonian of the whole system is
+We study the entanglement dynamics of an open quantum system composed of two uniformly accelerated two-level atoms, which are weakly coupled to fluctuating massless scalar fields in vacuum.
+The Hamiltonian of the two atoms $H_{S}$ can be expressed as